 of lawyers.
 They typically work in salaried positions in offices in law firms

 There is a certain amount of travel required.
 Lawyers may need to go to

-Outlook Handbook (OOH).
-Salaries can also vary, depending on where you practice
+Salaries can vary, depending on where you practice and whether

 Experience pays significantly in the law field.
 According to one study,

 telecommunications lawyers were the second highest paid group of lawyers.